 Planning and sourcing Kenbro chicken.

-When planning to source for Kenbro Chicken, It is important to order form a reputable breeder.
-Although there are several breeders selling day-old chicks in Kenya, Kenchic Ltd is the only ones with the parent stock.
+When planning to source for Kenbro Chicken, It is important to order from a reputable breeder.
+Although there are several breeders selling day-old chicks in Kenya, Kenchic Ltd is the only one with the parent stock.
 It is estimated that they produce 20,000 chicks per week.
 This means that you will have to book early in order to get your chicks in time.